mamoore1440/personal-site/src/content/model/RTH-Part-1.md

 The base measurements for Humans, Reality, and Time are the smallest possible measurements && Changes in Humans and Reality occur one at a time over these smallest measurements
   => These smallest changes can be combined together to form an aggregate change without losing information (This is integration in calculus)
     => Humans, Reality, and Time can be viewed at any scale with losing information (7)

+Subjections of Reality will essentially never be perfect (3) && Humans interact with Reality based on their Subjections => The perfectly efficient S&D Connections will essentially never take place
+    => Pareto efficiency is essentially impossible (8)

 ## What we have proven:
 * Humans